MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/migration/kernel-events-and-filters-migration.md

 ## Migration from Filters v1

 The first version of Filters introduced a structured approach for function and prompt interception but lacked support for asynchronous operations and consolidated pre/post-operation handling.
 These limitations were addressed in Semantic Kernel v1.10.0.

+The interfaces were renamed as follows:

+- `IFunctionFilter` → `IFunctionInvocationFilter`
+- `IPromptFilter` → `IPromptRenderFilter`

+Additionally, the interface structure was updated to replace the two-method approach with a single asynchronous method.
+This simplifies implementation, streamlines exception handling, and allows seamless integration of asynchronous operations using the `async/await` pattern.

 ### Function Invocation